 The Aquarium is broken up in to the following zones, river systems, creeks and streams, waterways and billabongs, tropical rainforest, forest floor, life in the mangroves, Great Barrier Reef, dangers of the sea, the Coral Sea and ribbon reefs.

 Open all year round 365 days a year, 9am to 5.00pm.
 Last entry 4pm ( current 2019).
-Cairns Aquarium is located a short walk from the Espanade and within easy reach of all the main accommodation options in Cairns.
+Cairns Aquarium is located a short walk from the Esplanade and within easy reach of all the main accommodation options in Cairns.
 Allow maybe half a day for your visit to fully absorb and enjoy it.

 Tjapukai Aboriginal Cultural Park